imohitmayank/a_lazy_data_science_guide/docs/data_science_tools/scraping_websites.md

 ### Understanding the website

 - Well, everyone knows and has used Google atleast once in their life.
-But anyways, for this example, if we want to find say all the latest news from TechCrunch, this is how the google search will look like.
+Nevertheless, for an example, if we want to find all of the latest news from TechCrunch, this is how the google search will look like.

 <figure markdown>
     ![](../imgs/dt_scrapwebsite_googlesearch.png)
     <figcaption>Google search result shows the news for the 14th of Nov, 2023</figcaption>
 </figure>

-- Now if you try to load the page source, you will only get code which does not contain any data as shown above.
-This is because Google is a dynamic website.
-A dynamic website is event-driven and created with server-side languages.
-Because of this, we cannot use Scrapy alone as it cannot run Javascript, we need a browser.
+- On looking at the page source of the above screen, you will only see javascript code that does not contain any data as shown above.
+This is because Google is a dynamic website which is event-driven and created with server-side languages.
+Because of this, we cannot use Scrapy alone as it cannot run Javascript, what we we need is a browser to run the code.
 That's where Selenium and BS4 comes in.

 ### Selenium and BS4 Automation

-- We will code a generic function to automate the process of opening the google search, loading the website and extracting the data from the website.
-To run it for TechCrunch, we just need to change the input param.
+- We will code a generic function to automate the process of opening Chrome browser, loading the website and extracting the data from the website.
+To run it for our example of TechCrunch, we just need to change the input param.

+!!!
+Note
     Before starting make sure to install the Selenium package and drivers as [explained here](https://selenium-python.readthedocs.io/getting-started.html).
-Let's start coding,

 ``` python linenums="1"
 from selenium import webdriver